-There are two philosophies to TMJ therapy.
-The first and most traditional is neuromuscular TMJ therapy.
+There are two philosophies to TMJ Orange County therapy.
+The first and most traditional is neuromuscular TMJ treatment and therapy.
 This concept proposes to change the bite and in turn, reduce physical systems.
 This concept can be very expensive.
 As high as $5000-$10,000.
 You will need to wear an appliance 24/7 for 6-9 months.
 This a very slow and indirect way to reduce muscle tension in the jaw, neck, and upper back.
 After the 6-9 months are up, the bite change will need to be made permanent.
 This might necessitate crowns or braces.
 There will be many adjustment appointments.

 The second philosophy is the anterior deprogrammer.
 It is designed to directly to loosen muscles.
 Because of this, treatment is usually 1-3 months.
 Appliances are only worn at night.
 Dr. Pine uses physical therapy to speed up the process if necessary.
 Since treatment is simplified, the cost is dramatically less.
 Upon completion and success of treatment, a “phase 2” stabilization is indicated.